guidemetothemoon/kristhecodingunicorn/content/english/post/k8s_pluto.md

 ```

-You can find a working example of running Pluto as part of GitHub workflow in my repo: [guidemetothemoon - kubernetes-pluto-gha.yml](https://github.com/guidemetothemoon/div-dev-resources/blob/main/.github/workflows/kubernetes-pluto-gha.yml).
+You can find a working example of running Pluto as part of GitHub workflow in my repo: [guidemetothemoon/tech-utils](https://github.com/guidemetothemoon/tech-utils/blob/main/scripts/kubernetes/pluto/kubernetes-pluto-gha.yml).

 ### Local files